to Seeds and Fuses

 – the poetry and other makings of Anne E Cooper

-My poetry traverses classic themes of love and war to the small, often unsaid, personal interactions – the basis of my collection Touched.
+My poetry ranges from the classic themes of love and war to those small, often unsaid, interchanges the basis of my collection Touched.
 Documentary poetry is my present form of choice, my poem essay 21st Century Guernica was described by the late Tony Benn as, “Powerful and deeply moving.”

-With photography I capture light and colour, line and the atmosphere of place, with an emphasis on the decayed and abandoned.
-I have exhibited at the Urban Art Show, and had a solo show with an artist talk at the Salome Gallery, The Poetics of the Everyday.
+With photography I capture light and colour, line, texture and the atmosphere of place, with an emphasis on the lost, decayed and abandoned.
+I have exhibited at the Portico Gallery, the Urban Art Show, and had a solo show with an artist talk at the Salome Gallery, The Poetics of the Everyday.

 I ardently believe another world is possible.

 Matchgirls 130th Anniversary Memorial Walk on the 130th anniversary of the Match girls strike.

 I will be taking part in the walk and the performance after please join us!
 The aim of the Matchgirls 130th Anniversary Memorial Walk is to celebrate the victory of the Matchgirls over Bryant and May in 1888, commonly known as the Matchgirls Strike, which helped lay the foundations of modern day Trade Unionism.